kakavi/metabase/docs/enterprise-guide/authenticating-with-jwt.md

 ## JWT-based Authentication

-You can connect Metabase to your JWT-based identity provider to allow your Metabase users to authenticate through it.
+You can connect Kenga Analytics to your JWT-based identity provider to allow your Kenga Analytics users to authenticate through it.

 ### Enabling JWT authentication
 First, navigate to the Settings section of the Admin area, then click on the Authentication tab.
 Click the `Configure` button in the JWT section of this page, and you'll see this form: